vincentzhang96/Twitch2Go/README.md

 Twitch2Go
 =========

-Firefox plugin that shows notifications when favorited streamers start streaming.
-Also can browse top games and streamers.
+Twitch2Go is a Firefox addon that displays desktop notifications when your favorite streamers start streaming.